mikehardy/jetifier/README.md

 Imagine you have a react-native project.
 [One of your library dependencies converts to AndroidX.](https://developers.google.com/android/guides/releases#june_17_2019), and you need to use the new version.

 So now you need to convert your app to AndroidX, but many of your react-native libraries ship native Java code and have not updated.
-How can you do it?
+How is this done?

-1. Convert your app to AndroidX via the [standard AndroidX migration](https://developer.android.com/jetpack/androidx/migrate)
+1. First, use Android Studio's refactoring tool to convert your app re: the [Android developer docs](https://developer.android.com/jetpack/androidx/migrate)
 1. `npm install --save-dev jetifier`
 1. `npx jetify`
 1. `npx react-native run-android` (your app should correctly compile and work)